KWR-Water/pysimdeum/README.md

 ## License

-OOPNET is available under a [EUPL-1.2 license](https://github.com/KWR-Water/pysimdeum/blob/main/LICENSE).
+`pysimdeum` is available under a [EUPL-1.2 license](https://github.com/KWR-Water/pysimdeum/blob/main/LICENSE).

 ## Contributing
 If you want to contribute, please check out our [Code of Conduct](https://github.com/KWR-Water/pysimdeum/blob/main/CODE_OF_CONDUCT.md) and our [Contribution Guide](https://github.com/KWR-Water/pysimdeum/blob/main/CONTRIBUTING.md).
 Looking forward to your pull request or issue!